Atkinson and Shiffrin Information Processing Model of Memory (Modal model, Three store Model, Traditional Model, Stage Model)

 Long term memory

 Materials that survive the capacity and duration limitations of short term memory finally gets entry into the long term memory.
 Waught and Norman (1965) hold the view that transfer from short term memory to long term memory is a random process.
 So through rehearsal and repetition longer an item is in short term memory the greater is the probability of the item for getting into the long term memory.
-Rehearsingh perhaps increases the likelihood of organizing the information and relating it to prior existing other information in the long term memory.
+Rehearsing perhaps increases the likelihood of organizing the information and relating it to prior existing other information in the long term memory.

 In this model, as with most models of memory long term memory is assumed to be nearly limitless in its duration and capacity.
 It has in its store various kinds of experiences, learnt abilities, memories of historical events, social interactional experiences, various kinds of scientific laws, principles, rules, various kinds of concepts etc. The storage capacity is practically infinite.